ML-Enhanced Blockchain: Toward Intelligent, Adaptive Ledgers

 Published:

 Machine learning (ML) is increasingly used to make blockchain networks more secure, efficient, and user-friendly.
-In our survey on blockchain-enhanced machine learning [1], we explored how blockchains can bolster ML pipelines.
-This post examines the converse: how ML techniques are improving blockchains themselves.
+When I co-authored our survey on blockchain-enhanced machine learning [1], I kept hearing founders ask the inverse question: “How can ML shore up my ledger right now?”
+This post collects the playbooks that stuck with me from those conversations and the lab prototypes we built afterward.

 Reinforcement learning for consensus

 Researchers have proposed RL-driven consensus where validators learn optimal block proposal strategies under dynamic conditions [2].
-Such models adjust parameters like leader selection or staking rewards, improving throughput without sacrificing decentralization.
+When we reproduced one of these prototypes, the reward shaping mattered more than the algorithm choice—the wrong incentive turned validators into fee hoarders.
+Careful tuning let us adjust leader selection and staking rewards while maintaining decentralization.

 Graph learning for anomaly detection

 Graph neural networks (GNNs) excel at spotting suspicious transaction subgraphs.
 Sun et al. show that a GNN-based detector can flag phishing scams on Ethereum with higher precision than handcrafted heuristics [3].
-Commercial platforms such as Chainalysis deploy similar models to help exchanges comply with AML regulations [4].
+A compliance team I advise uses a similar approach to help exchanges satisfy AML regulations, and their analysts appreciate that the model surfaces entire clusters rather than isolated addresses [4].

 Predictive mempool management